Archive | Vocal music RSS feed for this section

 Baroque Music and All That Jazz

 Preview by Marc Shulgold Evanne Browne’s been thinking lately about her 36-voice Baroque choir and instrumental group, Seicento Baroque Ensemble (pronounced, Say-CHENTO).
 And asking some pretty serious questions, too.
-“What […]
+“What is the relevance of Baroque music,” she wondered.
+“Why do we care?”
+In a recent chat to discuss a delightful series of upcoming workshops and […]

 0 Comments Read more »